OmniVirt/OmniVirt-React-Native-SDK/README.md

   })
 }
 ```
-Please manage expand and collapse layout by yourself.
+Please manage expanding and collapsing layout by yourself.

 ## Player Properties
 ```